 Today’s CTETE was conceived in 1950 to promote industrial arts education.
-Originally named go to link The American Council on Industrial Arts Teacher Education, ACIATE was officially founded at the 1950 AIAA Conference.
+Originally named The American Council on Industrial Arts Teacher Education, ACIATE was officially founded at the 1950 AIAA Conference.
 Following the 1951 Conference a yearbook was produced to document the new organization, launching the organization’s yearbook series.

 This web site serves as a digital repository for the publications mentioned above, along with a growing number of other professional publications of interest to technology teacher educators.

 We conduct Council business meetings annually at the ITEEA Conference.
 The CTETE conference programs are available on the Conference page.

 We sponsor conference sessions that provide an opportunity for professionals from throughout technology and engineering teacher education to report on, and learn more about, topics related to Council goals.